Butane is a colorless, highly flammable gas that has been known to be used as an inhalant

 A portion of butanes intoxicating effects may be down to oxygen displacement and/or asphyxiation.

-There is some experimental data to suggest that butane 'stabilises' or depolarises the cells of the myocardial cell wall.
+There is some experimental data to suggest that butane 'stabilises' or polarises the cells of the myocardial cell wall (in effect disrupting the charge across the heart wall/muscles).
 See the specific “Dangers of Butane" section below.

 There exsists some theories that butane may actually act as a neuroprotective agent.